poise3/tp/docs/DeveloperGuide.md

 The usage strings (e.g., `ADD_USAGE`, `DELETE_USAGE`) are defined as constants in `CommandUsage` and reused by both `HelpCommand` and `HelpWindow` to keep the content consistent between inline help and the popup window.

+The `HelpWindow` is resizable.
+The `ScrollPane` (which is the scene root) grows to fill the window as the user resizes it, showing a vertical scrollbar only when the content exceeds the window height.
+A minimum size of 400×300 px is enforced on the `Stage` to prevent the window from being dragged to an unusably small size.

 The `TripLogParser` routes `help` to `HelpCommand`:

 * `help` → `new HelpCommand()`